Creating a database is easy.

 Business fields may change in the future.
 For example, everyone has a social security number.
 But what if someone’s social security number changes?
 Or it gets reused?
 This tutorial on designing a database using OpenOffice explains the importance of primary keys (and many other tips on database design).

 There’s a small chance this might happen.
 It’s also dependent on rules that are external to the system (e.g. the government, or other suppliers in the case of part numbers).
 If it does, then you’ll have issues with your data.
 The primary key will no longer be unique and you’ll have to re-align all of your data.

-Creating a new field for the primary key is what I recommend.
+Creating a new field for the primary key is what I recommend, and what I mention in my SQL Best Practices post.
 Whether you call id “id” or “<table>_id” or something else is up to you.
 I mention this further down under the “naming conventions” section.
 This way, if the rules for social security numbers change, or if a supplier decides they are changing the rules for their part numbers, your system is mostly unaffected.

 Mistake 6: Using a Composite Primary Key

 Another mistake related to primary keys that I see is using a composite primary key.

 Sure, this may not be a “mistake”, as it’s something that’s possible in database design, but it’s not something I recommend.